(Or… Why’d You Go to Law School Anyway?)

 Within a year and a half, I sold my first book, JINGLE DANCER.

 Over time, I’ve continued to write contemporary stories and children’s books but also have branched into creative nonfiction, short stories, creative nonfiction, young adult fiction, and speculative fiction.

-I’ve grown into my role as a signal booster for children’s-YA literature, joined the faculty of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts and been appointed to the board of We Need Diverse Books.
+I’ve grown into my role as a signal booster for children’s-YA literature, joined the faculty of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts, coordinate the WNDB Children’s-YA Native Writing Intensive, and serve as author-curator for Heartdrum, a Native-focused imprint of HarperCollins Children’s Books.

 My journalistic and legal education helped prepare me to write for youth readers and to pursue a competitive career in children’s-YA publishing.
 So did the lessons I learned from Kathi Appelt.

 But the earliest, perhaps most influential, gifts I received as an author came from childhood–from family stories and picture books borrowed from my local public library.

 “For over a century, Peter represented limitless potential, clinging to callousness.
 Arguably, he embodied the long history of children’s literature itself, one in which the marginalized were erased or maligned.
 And yet, he’s still a child, and Neverland was not without its diversity.

 “Barrie’s instinct to bring together white British and #Indigenous characters wasn’t the problem, it’s that the latter were dehumanized in the process.
 And like the body of children’s literature, Peter Pan is now tasked with redeeming himself, with opening his mind, with recognizing that all the world isn’t his alone for the taking.”

 –Cynthia Leitich Smith, from my publication-day interview with Uma Krishnaswami at Writing with a Broken Tusk; click to read from the link in my bio.